 -

 Home prices in Miami are 60.1% lower than in San Jose. - Income in Miami is 34.2% lower than in San Jose, so you could earn less for doing the same job.
-The top employers in Miami include Royal Bank of Canada, Navarro Discount Pharmacy, and Royal Caribbean Cruises.
+The top employers in Miami — including Royal Bank of Canada, Navarro Discount Pharmacy, and Royal Caribbean Cruises — may pay more.

-- The cost of living for a family in Miami is 10.8% lower than in San Jose.
+- A move to Miami can help cut down on a family's routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 10.8% less than what it costs in San Jose.

 - The unemployment rate in Miami is 25.76% higher than in San Jose.